How the Sky Changes in Spring: Stars, Constellations, and Blue Skies

 Even the daytime sky is changing.
 Notice the gorgeous deep blues of the spring sky?
 Soon, that deep blue will yield to summer’s milky-white canopy.
 Why does this happen?

-- The reason is humidity.
-Winter air is dry air, while summer’s moisture fills the sky with countless tiny water droplets, which diffuse Sun, Moon, and starlight.
+1. The reason is humidity.
+Winter air is dry air, while summer’s moisture fills the sky with countless tiny water droplets, which diffuse the light from the Sun, Moon, and stars.

-- The second factor is the loss of snow cover.
+2. The second factor is the loss of snow cover.
 Snow bounces streetlights into the sky.
-Its 90% reflectivity was radically different from the murky 15% reflectivity of grass.
-No wonder the spring and summer sky is darker.
+Its 90 percent reflectivity is radically different from the murky 15 percent reflectivity of grass.
+No wonder the spring and summer sky appears darker.

 Stars and the Moon